 Cooking is fun: competitive cooking is even more fun.
 Rummage through your cabinets for random, leftover ingredients, and challenge one of your housemates to a cookoff, iron-chef style.
 Winner gets bragging rights, everyone gets to eat something.

 No, this doesn’t have to be some kind of sexy “Titanic” thing (unless you really want it to be).
 Some of the most fun I’ve had with friends at house parties involves just paper and pencils: turns out, drawing people you know is really, really fun.
 You can have one person pose and all draw that person, or just have everyone in the room draw someone else.
 And you don’t have to all be Da Vincis: Having participants with a range of styles and skill levels makes the end results especially entertaining.

 5. Make something

 Crafts are like Sudoku for your hands.
 And you don’t have to make a lifelong commitment to knitting to procure an evening’s entertainment.
 Trying searching online for instructions for origami, or even towel art.
 Or heck, just decoupage something.

 Make dumplings.
 Or macaroons.
 Or a pie-crust from scratch.
-Now’s the time to try one of those notoriously hard recipes that you’ve heard takes forever.
+Now’s the time to try an intimidating recipe that you’ve heard takes forever.
 After all, you’ve got plenty of time.
 And, as a bonus, it makes the house warmer!

 You may think that you are too old to build a pillow fort, but you are wrong.
 Building pillow forts is a joy that knows no season, and when you’re an adult you don’t have to worry about your mom coming into the room and having a fit when she sees the couch standing on its side.
 Once your pillow fort is complete, you can sleep inside of it.
 Or eat macarons.
 Or play a board game.
 Or make towel art.
 The sky’s the limit.